Shin-maruko Station

 Shin-maruko Station (新丸子駅, Shin-maruko-eki) is a junction passenger railway station located in Nakahara Ward, Kawasaki, Kanagawa Prefecture, Japan and operated by the private railway company Tokyu Corporation.

 Lines

-Shin-Maruko Station is served by the Tōkyū Tōyoko Line and is 10.3 kilometers (6.4 mi) from the starting point of the line at Shibuya.
+Shin-maruko Station is served by the Tōkyū Tōyoko Line and is 10.3 kilometers (6.4 mi) from the starting point of the line at Shibuya.
 It is also served by the Tōkyū Meguro Line and is 8.6 kilometers (5.3 mi) from the terminus of that line at Meguro Station.

 Station layout

 The station consists of two island platforms serving four tracks with an elevated station building.
-The Meguro Line trains uses the inner platforms 2 and 3, which are equipped with Platform screen doors.
-The Tōyoko Line uses the outer platforms 1 and 4.

 Platforms

 History

-Shin-Maruko Station opened as one of the original Tōyoko Line stations on February 14, 1926.
+Shin-maruko Station opened as one of the original Tōyoko Line stations on February 14, 1926.

 Passenger statistics

 In fiscal 2019, the station was used by an average of 27,539 passengers daily.

 The daily average passenger figures for previous years are as shown below.